General Requirements for All Majors in Mathematics

 A student in mathematics can look forward professionally to employment in an industrial or financial firm, a governmental agency, or teaching in secondary, college, or university institutions.
 Alternatively, a degree in the department can be regarded as the central component of liberal education, either for its own sake or as preparation for professional study in another field.

-A student who has accumulated more than five grades below "C-" (including grades of U) in any mathematics or collateral course required for the degree taken for college credit at Florida State University or elsewhere, whether repeated or not, will not be permitted to continue as a major in the department.
-The collateral courses include COP 3014 or ISC 3313, PHY 2048C, STA 4321 for all options.
-For biomathematics, it includes the collateral biology, chemistry, and physics.
-For actuarial science, it includes the collateral courses with prefixes ACG, ECO, FIN, RMI, or STA.
-For FSU-Teach, it includes the collateral coursework with prefixes BSC, HIS, MAT, RED, SMT, or TSL.
+A student who has accumulated more than five grades below "C-" (including grades of "U") in mathematics or computer science courses taken for college credit at Florida State University or elsewhere, whether repeated or not, will not be permitted to continue as a major in the department.

 Mathematics courses at the 4000-level applied toward the mathematics major must be taken at Florida State University unless specifically exempted by the chair on written request.